 How does the Artifical Intellegence work on the Conservation AI platform?

 All of our models have been trained using a transfer learning approach which means we can generate new models using a significantly reduced dataset.
 We use different types of Deep Learning (DL) models for different applications.
 For image recognition we use deep convolutional neural networks which are trained and hosted using Googles TensorFlow framework.
 DL models get better at recognising different species by training on large and diverse datasets.
 We continually retrain our models as new images becomes available.
-For each model we append a number next to its name to indicate how many tags have been used for each class (species) to train the model.
-For example, the Sub Saharan 1k model has been trained on one thousand tags per class.
+For each model we append a version next to its name to indicate what species it can detect, how many tags have been used for each class (species) to train the model and when it was trained.

 Can Conservation AI process images, videos and audio files?